 I am an Associate Professor in Media and Communications at the Centre for Cultural and Media Policy Studies and course director of the MA Global Media and Communications.

-As a specialist in transnational screen media, my work tends to focus on both Nordic media cultures and environmental incentives for media production, though I am interested and have published in the following fields: Chinese cinema, audience studies, documentary, indigenous film, Hollywood and emergent forms of digital media.
+As a specialist in environmental screen media, my work tends to focus on both environmental messaging in audiovisual media (especially film and television) and environmental production standards, though I am interested and have published in the following fields: Chinese cinema, audience studies, documentary, indigenous film, Hollywood and emergent forms of digital media.
 I welcome applications for doctoral study under any of these themes.

 I am an editor of Journal of Scandinavian Cinema and a docent (affiliate professor) in film and television studies at the University of Helsinki.

 I also currently run an AHRC network on Global Green Media Production, and welcome any information/communications on this theme.

 I have published nine books (including five monographs and four edited collections) and edited at least five journal special issues in transnational and ecocritical media studies.
 These focus on areas such as ecomedia, transnational production and distribution networks, audiences, genre production, cultural policy and media regulation.
 Peer reviewed articles have appeared in journals such as Studies in Documentary Film and Film International and book chapters in a wide range of international collections.
 Topics range from producing documentaries for domestic broadcasting to indigenous film practice, from the use of digital platforms in genre production to adaptations of television shows across cultures.

 Recent publications include the monographs Environmental Management of the Media: Policy, Industry, Practice (Routledge, 2018) and Nordsploitation: History, Industry, Audiences (Bloomsbury, 2019) with Tommy Gustafsson (Linnaeus University).